Highlights of Sri Lanka - Popular Festivals

 The Perehera started in the 2nd century AD by King Gajabahu who won a battle against South Indian enemies.
 He ordered a victory parade honoring the deities of the Island; Natha ( Buddha in waiting), Vishnu ( Guardian of Sri Lanka) and Kataragama ( God of war) and Pattini ( Goddess of Chastity).
 A tradition well preserved by his successors, this splendid pageant of culture, tradition and religion enjoys worldwide fame.

-The Kelani Rajamaha Viharay hosts a perehera for Duruthu Poya in January.
-This full moon festival celebrates Lord Buddha’s visit to Kelaniya.
+The Kelani Raja Maha Viharaya hosts a perehera for Duruthu Poya in January.
+This full moon festival celebrates Lord Buddha’s first visit to Sri Lanka.

 Also in January the Hindus celebrate the harvest festival of Thai Pongal.
 Cleaning houses, decorating, preparing tasty dishes, bathing and adorning of farm animals are amongst the traditional activities.